JL72005/PIT-UN-Project4/README.md

 ## Team Member Introductions:
 ### Jessica Lin
 Jessica is a rising junior from Northern VA.
-She is studying at Wellelsley College double majoring in Data Science and Psychology.
+She is studying at Wellelsley College double majoring in Data Science and Psychology. xxx

 ### Emma
 Emma is a rising sophomore from Maryland, studying applied math-computer science and music at Brown University.